-We’ve noticed that the Museum of the Origins of the Polish State had prepared a special event for families.
+We noticed that the Museum of the Origins of the Polish State had prepared a special event for families.
 It is named Family Sundays.
-We wanted to try, so a few minutes before 11 AM we went to the building of Museum.
+We wanted to try, so a few minutes before 11 AM we went to the Museum building.
 In the hall, a group of children had gathered with their parents.

-In the lobby of the museum, models were placed of Gniezno in ancient times.
-Kids liked it so we knew we needed to include something like this in our next trip plans.
+In the lobby of the museum, models of Gniezno in ancient times were placed.
+Kids liked it, so we knew we needed to include something like this in our next trip plans.

-At 11 AM the museum staff appeared, who took us to the basement of the building.
-There, in an interesting way the children were familiarized with role of the museum, the kids found out the differences between replicas and original pieces.
-Together with our guides in the room was a mysterious box of the items being discussed.
+At 11 AM the museum staff appeared and took us to the basement of the building.
+There, in an interesting way the children were familiarized with the role of the museum, the kids found out the differences between replicas and original pieces.
+Together with our guides in the room, there was a mysterious box of the items being discussed.
 Children had the opportunity to actively participate in the program, answer questions, and for better viewing of details, they even received magnifying glasses.
-Justin was chosen to help pull out items from the trunk.
-She pulled out old bones, which in ancient times served as skates.
+Justine was chosen to help pull out items from the trunk.
+She pulled out old bones, which in ancient times were used as skates.
 It seems that people once liked to slide on ice.

 Photo by: MPPP

-We were moving to the next rooms, and in each of them we had a presentation of another object pulled out of the trunk.
-At the end of the tour the kids had to answer quiz questions that tested what they had learned.
+We moved to the next rooms, and in each of them we had a presentation of another object pulled out of the trunk.
+At the end of the tour, the kids had to answer quiz questions that tested what they had learned.
 And another nice surprise – everyone left the museum with a gift.
 We got the book and the Memo game.

 Photo by: MPPP

 Family Sundays at the museum are a great initiative.
 I think other museums could do the same.
-The subject of the museum’s collections is not easy or particularly engaging, but we are witnessing that with a little desire it is possible to intrigue children.
-It is worth mentioning that “Family Sundays” are free and meetings are held regularly.
+The subject of the museum’s collections is not easy or particularly engaging, but we witnessed that with a little effort it is possible to intrigue children.
+It is worth mentioning that “Family Sundays” are free and the meetings are held regularly.
 Children already asked when we will come back.
 Probably soon, because we really liked that place.